Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Apostille route

 China joined the Hague Apostille Convention effective November 7, 2023.
 This is a significant change from the pre-2023 process.
-Chinese civil documents can now be apostilled by China's Ministry of Foreign Affairs or authorized provincial foreign affairs offices (地方外事局 / 외사국).
+Chinese civil documents can now be authenticated by China's Ministry of Foreign Affairs or authorized provincial foreign affairs offices (地方外事局 / 외사국) and apostilled.
 The apostille is accepted directly by Korean district offices.

 The older consular legalization chain (China MOFA certification plus Chinese Embassy Seoul certification) is no longer required for documents apostilled after November 7, 2023.
 Verify this with your specific district office if working with pre-2023 documents or if office staff are unfamiliar with the change.